Vladimir Alekseyev (general)

 Vladimir Stepanovich Alekseyev (Владимир Степанович Алексеев; born 24 April 1961) is a Russian lieutenant general who has served as first deputy head of the Main Directorate of the General Staff of the Russian Armed Forces (GRU) since 2011.
 He was awarded the title Hero of the Russian Federation for his involvement in the Russian military intervention in the Syrian civil war.
 Alekseyev is known to have intelligence connections to paramilitary groups around the world.
+The European Union and UK placed Alekseyev under sanctions after they accused the GRU of being behind the 2018 nerve agent attack in Salisbury in the UK.
 He was also allegedly involved in interfering in the 2020 United States presidential election.

+Alekseyev was shot and seriously wounded in Moscow on 6 February 2026.

 Biography

-An ethnic Ukrainian, Vladimir Stepanovich Alekseyev was born on 24 April 1961 in the village of Holodky, Khmilnyk Raion, Vinnytsia Oblast in the Ukrainian Soviet Socialist Republic, the son of an invalid father and nurse mother.
-Residents of the village later recalled that Alekseyev was interested in a military career from a young age.
-He completed secondary school and was conscripted, failing to gain admission to a military school.
-Finishing his conscript service, Alekseyev gained admission to the Ryazan Higher Airborne Command School, graduating in 1984.
-After moving to Russia he married a Russian woman, Galina, with whom he had two children.
-Alekseyev served in Spetsnaz units, rising to chief of the intelligence directorate of the Moscow Military District headquarters, and then in the same position in the Far Eastern Military District.
+Vladimir Stepanovich Alekseyev was born on 24 April 1961, in the village of Holodky, Khmilnyk Raion, Vinnytsia Oblast, in the Ukrainian Soviet Socialist Republic.
+He was the son of a disabled father and a nurse mother.
+Villagers later recalled that Alekseyev showed an interest in a military career from a young age.
+After completing secondary school, he was unsuccessful in gaining admission to a military school, and was subsequently conscripted into the military.
+Alekseyev was then admitted to the Ryazan Higher Airborne Command School, graduating in 1984.
+He moved to Russia and married a Russian woman, Galina, with whom he had two children.

+Alekseyev served in Spetsnaz special forces units, rising to chief of the intelligence directorate of the Moscow Military District headquarters, and then in the same position in the Far Eastern Military District.
 Later he was transferred to the central staff of the Main Intelligence Directorate (GRU), where he headed the 14th department, responsible for the Spetsnaz.
 Alekseyev was appointed chief of staff and first deputy head of the Main (Intelligence) Directorate of the General Staff of the Russian Armed Forces in 2011, and was promoted to lieutenant general.
-The last time Alekseyev visited his birthplace was September 2014 for the funeral of his mother, after the War in Donbas began.

-Alekseyev was sanctioned by the United States for organizing "malicious cyberattacks" in the Russian interference in the 2016 United States elections.
+The last time Alekseyev visited his birthplace was in September 2014, after the War in Donbas had begun, for the funeral of his mother.
+Alekseyev was sanctioned by the United States for organizing "malicious cyberattacks" during the Russian interference in the 2016 United States elections.
 During the Russian intervention in the Syrian civil war, he supervised military intelligence officers.
 For his "courage and heroism, shown in the execution of military duty," Alekseyev was awarded the title Hero of the Russian Federation by a secret decree in 2017.
-For orchestrating the 2018 poisoning of Sergei and Yulia Skripal, Alekseyev was sanctioned by the European Union in January 2019.
+Alekseyev was sanctioned by the European Union in January 2019 for orchestrating the 2018 poisoning of Sergei and Yulia Skripal in the United Kingdom, then a member of the EU.